 Good Hotel Guide Review

-bar, restaurant, lounge area, free Wi-Fi, 3-acre garden (alfresco dining), public areas wheelchair accessible.
+bar, restaurant, lounge area, 3-acre garden (alfresco dining), EV charging, public areas wheelchair accessible.

 Radio 4 at breakfast, selected music at other times, in bar and restaurant.

 all ages welcomed, extra bed £25, children's menus.

 allowed (no charge, water bowls, towels and biscuits provided).